Traditional Mexican Clothing: Mexico’s 12 Most Authentic Outfits Revealed

 The third element is the jewelry, a white lace detail that goes over the head.
 The costume of the tehuana is truly beautiful.

-Women: The Chiapaneca is one of the most beautiful Mexican costumes.
+Women: The Chiapaneca is one of the most beautiful traditional clothing in Mexico.
 It consists of a black satin blouse, which has a semi-circular neckline.

-On one side, in the upper part, is adorned with a wide tulle flight full of flowers embroidered by hand in petatillo in silk thread of multiple bright colors such as yellow, pink, and blue.
+In the upper part, artisans adorn a wide tulle flight with hand-embroidered flowers in petatillo, using silk thread in multiple bright colors such as yellow, pink, and blue.

-This typical costume from Chiapas is appreciated worldwide for its outstanding beauty, artistry, and tailoring worthy of any haute couture garment.
+People from all over the world appreciate this typical costume from Chiapas for its outstanding beauty, artistry, and tailoring worthy of any high fashion garment.

 Chiapas clothing reflects its cultural beauty.
-One of the most representative is the Parachicos and the Chapaneca costumes; both are an essential part of the big party celebrated in January.
+Two of the most representative costumes, the Parachicos and the Chapaneca, play an essential role in the big party celebrated in January.
+They are traditional Mexican clothing that men from Chiapas wear proudly.

-The attire of the Parachico is conformed by a colorful serape, a red sash, and shawls that hang from the waist to the feet, covering the legs of the parachicos.
+A colorful serape, a red sash, and shawls that hang from the waist to the feet, covering the legs of the Parachicos come together to compose the attire of the Parachico.

 These are usually embroidered with flowers or religious motifs.